 CM: I try to be.
 I make mistakes as well, but I am learning.
 I am good with managing people.
 I am good with being likeable.
 Most of the time people look at their bosses and they hate them.
 This is more of a family than employment.

 FD: All your effort has clearly paid off: What’s next?
 Do you plan on bringing ConBody to Europe soon?

-CM: I am working on getting it to London in 2019.
+CM: I am working on getting it to London.
 What’s next?
 France, Germany, Italy, South America.
 I don’t have the money, yet.
 But I will do it.

 Finanzdiva would like to thank Coss Marte for the interview.